 - Group 4: Codeine, Morphine

 The groups are set from penalty group one to four in order of punishment for possession.
 The penalties for drug possession charges in Houston vary for each group, along with other factors of punishment.
-The Houston law office of Lisa Shapiro Strauss has experience with the complex health and safety code and can assist with a possession charge in any of the four penalty groups.
+Drug defense attorney Lisa Shapiro Strauss has experience with the complex drug laws in Texas and can assist with a possession charge in any of the four penalty groups.

-As a drug possession attorney, I have represented many clients who didn’t know someone put drugs in the backseat of the car, yet were still arrested.
-If you have been arrested for drug possession in Houston, Texas, call our office today to speak with our experienced team of drug possession attorneys.
+As a drug possession attorney, Lisa Strauss has represented many clients who didn’t know someone put drugs in the backseat of the car, yet the car river was still arrested.
+If you have been arrested for drug possession in Houston, Texas, call our office today to schedule a free consultation to discuss your case.

-My best advice: know your friends and know what they are up to.
+The best advice from an experienced criminal defense attorney: know your friends and know what they are up to.
 If you think something is going on, listen to your instinct.
 Don’t take a chance with your own freedom.